tombye/trexit/_posts/2017-08-29-nice-and-the-gorges-du-Verdon.markdown

 To get to any part of the Verdon Gorge, you have to drive around lots of hills and mountains.
 This means a lot of time driving on narrow roads, with a tall rock face on one side and a sheer drop on the other.

-It's really hard to drive, despite how easy Siân made it look, and another fun.test of [Roz's vertigo](http://trexit.org.uk/jekyll/update/2017/08/25/walking-with-vertigo.html).
-But on the bright side, the views were amazing
+It's really hard to drive, despite how easy Siân made it look, and another fun test of [Roz's vertigo](http://trexit.org.uk/jekyll/update/2017/08/25/walking-with-vertigo.html).
+But on the bright side, the views were amazing.

 ![Lac de Sainte-Croix from above](https://github.com/tombye/trexit/raw/gh-pages/assets/images/lac-de-saint-croix-from-above.jpg).

 ![The River Verdon, running along the bottom of the Gorge du Verdon](https://github.com/tombye/trexit/raw/gh-pages/assets/images/gorges-du-verdon.jpg)